 This is a tricky topic.
 I would say that they are accurate most of the time.
-You are definitely related somehow to all of your Ancestry DNA matches.
+You are definitely related somehow to all but the most distant of your Ancestry DNA matches.
 The software can give you a false SAH, however, if you have the wrong person in your tree, or if your DNA match has the wrong person in their tree.
 It’s an easy mistake to make.
 A paper trail is a good thing to have to make sure that your tree is accurate.

 How Can a Shared Ancestor Hint Help Me?

 There are a few ways that SAHs can help you with your family tree research:

 - If you have several SAHs with the same ancestor, it helps you verify that you are actually descended from that person (or couple)

 - Having more information about their other descendants can help you trace that line back further